Orbea verrucosa is in many ways similar to Orbea variegata and also very similar to Orbea pulchella.

 Repotting: Orbea verrucosa will benefit from fresh potting soil every 2 or 3 years.
 Repot it in spring, just before the growing season starts.
 Pick a container with drainage holes.

-Propagation: The best way to propagate this succulent is from stem cuttings.
+Propagation: The best way to propagate this succulent is by stem cuttings.
 It is also easy to grow from seeds.
 Take cuttings during the growing season to ensure good rooting.
 Sow the seeds in spring.

 Learn more at How to Grow and Care for Stapelia.